Deosar: Geography

 Sidhi, Singrauli, Rewa, Renukoot are the nearby cities to Deosar.
 It is at an elevation of 394 m.
 Vindhyachal, Rewa, mada caves, Allahabad, Varanasi (Benares) are the nearby important tourist destinations.

 Demographics

 Bagheli is the local language.
 People also speak Hindi and English.

 Total population of Deosar Tehsil is 324,363 living in 45,840 houses, spread across a total 225 villages and 98 panchayats.
 Males are 170,347 and females are 154,016.

-Education

 Education in Deosar consists of a Government Degree College, Government Girls Higher Secondary School, Government Higher Secondary School in Khadaura, Government Excellence school, Government Model school and Saraswati higher secondary school Deosar.